Vorfreude7/Azure-Firewall/README.md

 -Azure Firewall

 ## Steps
+#Task 1: Use a template to deploy the lab environment.
 I used the template provided to deploy a lab environment on Azure.
+This is done by deploying a custom template, and loading the json file provided
 ![image](https://github.com/Vorfreude7/Azure-Firewall/assets/128520269/44b9037e-831f-4b8c-9c8c-91ce3d080294)

 drag & drop screenshots here or use imgur and reference them using imgsrc